Enable Cookies in Firefox

 Click the "Options" menu item

-After you've clicked the menu button, the Firefox menu apears; one of the options in it is Options.
+After you've clicked the menu button, the Firefox menu apears; one of the items in it is Options (note: on macOS it is called Preferences).
 Click it!

 The Options screen will now appear.